-Staff will be assigned a District e-mail address they are required to use for all school-related electronic communications, including those to students, parents and other staff members in accordance with Policy 7540.05.
+Staff will be assigned a District-provided e-mail address they are required to use for all school-related electronic communications, including those to students, parents and other staff members in accordance with Policy 7540.05.

-With prior approval from the Superintendent or his/her designee, staff may direct students who have been issued District assigned e-mail accounts to use those accounts when signing up/registering for access to various online educational services, including mobile applications to be used by the students for educational purposes under teacher supervision.
+With prior approval from the Superintendent or designee, staff may direct students who have been issued District assigned e-mail accounts to use those accounts when signing up/registering for access to various online educational services/apps that the student will use for educational purposes under teacher supervision.

-Staff members are responsible for good behavior when using District technology and information resources - i.e., behavior comparable to that expected when they are in classrooms, school hallways, and other school premises and school-sponsored events.
-Communications on the Internet are often public in nature.
-The District does not approve any use of its technology and information resources that is not authorized by or conducted strictly in compliance with this policy and its accompanying guidelines.
+Staff members are responsible for good behavior when using District Information and Technology Resources - i.e., behavior comparable to that expected when they are in physical classrooms, school buildings, and at school-sponsored events.
+Because communications on the Internet are often public in nature, general rules for professional behavior and communication apply.
+The District does not approve any use of District Information & Technology Resources that is not authorized by or conducted strictly in compliance with this policy and its accompanying guidelines.

-Staff may only use District technology resources to access or use social media in accordance with the District's social media policy, Policy 7544.
+Staff may only use District Information & Technology Resources to access or use social media in accordance with the District's social media policy, Policy 7544.